mlswg/mls-protocol/draft-ietf-mls-protocol.md

-`encrypted_sender_data` and `ciphertext` are encrypted using the AEAD function specified by the ciphersuite in use, using as input the structures SenderData and PrivateContentTBE.
+`encrypted_sender_data` and `ciphertext` are encrypted using the AEAD function specified by the ciphersuite in use, using as input the structures SenderData and PrivateMessageContent.

 ### Content Encryption

-Content to be encrypted is encoded in a PrivateContentTBE structure.
+Content to be encrypted is encoded in a PrivateMessageContent structure.

 ~~~ tls
 struct {